johnnovak/twyg/doc/config.rst

 Configuration
 =============

-Configurations are plain text files with a ``.twg`` extension.
-They describe the visual appearance of the tree, such as the shape, color and positioning of the nodes and connections, the font used to draw the text inside the nodes and so on.
-Configuration files do not contain any tree data --- they only describe `how` the trees should be drawn and these instructions can then be applied to arbitrary tree data files.
+The visual appearance of the tree  is described in configuration files.
+This includes the shape, color and positioning of the nodes and connections, the font used to draw the text inside the nodes and more.

+Configuration files are plain text files with a ``.twg`` extension.
+They do not contain any tree data, but only instructions on `how` to draw the trees.
+These instructions can then be applied to arbitrary tree data files.

 Configurations have the following structure:

-* Four mandatory :ref:`section definitions <sections>` at the top level (layout, nodes, connection and colors).
+* Four mandatory top-level :ref:`section definitions <sections>` (*layout*, *nodes*, *connection* and *colors*).
-* Each section definition must contain either
+* Each section definition containing either:

   * a list of :ref:`property definitions <properties>`
+  * :ref:`directives <directives>` that trigger special processing
-  * or one or more :ref:`level definitions <levels>` containing lists of property definitions.
+  * one or more :ref:`level definitions <levels>` containing lists of property definitions or directives.

-* Property definitions are name-value pairs separated by whitespace characters.
-* :ref:`Directives <directives>` that trigger special processing can also appear where properties are allowed.

 All names in a configuration are case sensitive.
-Extra blank lines and whitespace characters are not significant.
+Extra blank lines and whitespace characters are not significant, although it's a good idea to use some form of indentation and to separate sections with blank lines.
 Line comments can be included by using the ``--`` marker (two dash characters).

 The following is an example of a complete configuration file::